Nimeshrajapakse/loops-chatbot/README.md

 2. **Environment variables**
    - Add `OPENAI_API_KEY` in Netlify dashboard

+## Design & UI

+The application features a professional dark theme with a carefully chosen color palette:

+- **Primary Background**: `#111111` - Almost black for main container
+- **Secondary Background**: `#1A1A1A` - Dark grey for cards and messages
+- **Accent Color**: `#0099FF` - Bright azure blue for CTAs and highlights
+- **Hover State**: `#33B8FF` - Lighter blue for interactive elements
+- **Borders/Dividers**: `#2A2A2A` - Subtle grey for visual separation
+- **Text**: `#FFFFFF` - White for maximum contrast

+This modern, custom-designed aesthetic avoids generic AI template looks and showcases a premium digital agency experience.

 ## Features Demo

 ### 1. English Conversation
-The chatbot responds to English queries about Loops Integrated's services.
+The chatbot responds to English queries about Loops Integrated's services with contextual awareness.

 ### 2. Sinhala Support
-Automatically detects Sinhala text and responds in Sinhala.
+Automatically detects Sinhala text (both Unicode script and romanized) and responds in Sinhala.

 ### 3. Language Toggle
-Switch between Auto/EN/SI modes for forced language preference.
+Switch between Auto/EN/SI modes for forced language preference, highlighted with blue accent.

 ### 4. Off-topic Handling
-When users ask unrelated questions, the bot collects contact information via a form.
+When users ask unrelated questions, the bot politely redirects and presents a contact form with dark theme styling.

 ## Development